Sum of Squared Deviations in Excel

 The DEVSQ function uses the following arguments:

-- Number1 (required argument) – It is the value for which we wish to calculate the sum of squared deviations.
+- Number1 (required argument) – This is the value for which we wish to calculate the sum of squared deviations.

 The equation for the sum of squared deviations is: